Claims Procedure for an Ohio Worker's Comp Case

 For issues concerning "the extent of disability," the losing party has the option of filing an original action in mandamus from the Industrial Commission's final decision.
 The mandamus lawsuit is typically filed in the Tenth District Court of Appeals, Franklin County, Ohio.
 However, the mandamus lawsuit may also be filed in the court of common pleas, or the Supreme Court of Ohio.
 To be successful in a mandamus lawsuit, the "relator" must establish the Industrial Commission "abused its discretion" in reaching its decision, or in the explanation the Industrial Commission provided.
 Because the Industrial Commission is considered to be an expert in the area of workers' compensation, and mandamus is an extraordinary remedy, the Courts afford substantial deference to the Industrial Commission's decision.
 The injured worker should consult an attorney.

 The above information is intended solely as an overview.
-It is advisable to contact an attorney to assess the merits of your claim.
+It is advisable to contact a Columbus, Ohio worker's compensation attorney to assess the merits of your claim.

 Please call our Columbus workers' comp attorneys at (614) 344-6822 to discuss the specifics of your case.